Services in Koli National Park

 Customer Service and Guidance

 - Information about hiking in Koli National Park is available at Koli Nature Centre Ukko.
-The Centre also provides information on other nature destinations in the Koli–Ruunaa region, including the Ruunaa Hiking Area, Telkkamäki Nature Reserve, and Patvinsuo, Tilkkajärvi, and Petkeljärvi National Parks.
+The Centre also provides information on other nature destinations in the Northern Karelia Biosphere region including Ruunaa Hiking Area, Telkkämäki Nature Reserve (finnish), and Patvinsuo, Tilkkajärvi, and Petkeljärvi National Parks.

-- Group tours of exhibition and on nature trails (reserved in advance).
+- provides group tours of exhibition and on nature trails (reserved in advance)

 Services Offered by Enterprises and Organisations in the National Park